-Turn the engine switch to the "start" (position and crank the engine until it starts.
-Release the switch as soon as the engine starts, slowly return the choke control to the full "in" position (choke open), and turn the switch to the Auto Idle position. 🤝 / 🚗
+Push the "START" button and crank the engine until it starts.
+Release the button as soon as the engine starts.
+Do not push the "START" button while the engine is running because this will cause damage to the ring gear and/or starter motor.
+After the engine has started, slowly return the choke control to the full "in" position (choke open).